knugie/knugie.github.io/_posts/2018-07-07-knugie-value-passion-innovation.markdown

 ---
 layout: post
-title: "Curiosity Innovation Value"
+title: "Focus, Passion, Innovation"
 date: 2018-07-07 07:07:07
-tags: [value]
+tags: [innovation]
 ---

-This blog is about curiosity, innovation and value.
+This blog is about focus, passion and innovation.
+I strongly believe, that dedicated focus on anything can lead to passion.
+Both focus and passion are needed to gain the most out of times of boredom, distractions and failures in order to come up with an original new idea that has value - innovation.
+Innovation is what drives the world in all areas.